 Question #1.
 Should I structure all my local stores like subdomains (i.e. uk.store.com, au.store.com, us.store.com) or subfolders (i.e. store.com/uk, store.com/au, store.com/us)?

-Answer: I remember, there was a time it’s strictly recommended to make them subfolders.
-But currently, in 2019, Google became smart enough to interpret both subdomains and subfolders equally correct.
-Here’s the latest video, where John Mueller said:
+Answer: I recall a time when it was strongly recommended that you make subfolders.
+But currently, in 2019, Google has become smart enough to interpret both subdomains and subfolders with equal accuracy.
+Consider the latest video in which John Mueller said:

-"So we recognize that some sites use subdomains as different parts of the site.
-And, in the same way that other sites might use sub directories.
+"We recognize that some sites use subdomains as different parts of the site, the same way that other sites might use sub directories.

-With subdomains, the main thing I'd watch out for is that you're not using wildcard subdomains because that can make crawling really, really hard.
-If we have to go through all of these subdomains and treat them all as separate hosts.
+With subdomains, the main thing I'd watch out for is that you're not using wildcard subdomains because that can make crawling really, really hard, meaning that we have to go through all of these subdomains and treat them all as separate hosts.

 Similarly, if you have different sites that are essentially completely separate websites but they're in subdirectories– so in folders– then we'll try to figure that out as well.
-And say, well, actually these are all on the same domain, on the same host name, but these are maybe user-generated content– like separate sites that should be treated completely separately– then we'll try to figure that out as well.
+And say, well, actually these are all on the same domain, on the same host name, but some might be user-generated content– like separate sites that should be treated completely separately– then we'll try to figure that out as well.

 So that's not something that would kind of like improve or hurt rankings.
 It's more a matter of us figuring that out.
 And so far I've seen our algorithms do a pretty good job of that…”

-Moreover, there is the third option (and it’s quite popular): placing each local store version on different domains under the common brand name.
+Moreover, there is a third option (and it’s quite popular): placing each local store version on different domains under a common brand name.

 Question #2.
-How Google treats to a duplicate content?
+How does Google treat a duplicate content?